philbowles/h4plugins/README.md

 # ESP8266/ESP32 ArduinoIDE library of IOT functions including WiFi, MQTT, OTA updates, NTP, UPNP, SSDP, Alexa voice control and much more...

 [Release Notes v1.0.1](docs/rn100.md) This is a *major* release, existing users *must* read the release notes as they will need to make changes to existing code.
+As an *absolute minimum* you will need to update [H4](https://github.com/philbowles/H4), [PangolinMQTT](http://github.com/philbowles/PangolinMQTT) and [ESPAsyncWebServer](https://github.com/philbowles/ESPAsyncWebServer) libraries.

+***N.B.
+The code is tested and stable but parts of the documentation are still being updated.
+Until this message is removed , refer to the 70+ example sketches for detailed API usage.
+This document itself is accurate and up-to-date as at 2/2/2021***

 ---